- The first years of life are crucial for brain development due to the brain’s high malleability.

 What influences language development?

 Babies start to learn about language even before they begin to speak.
-When they cry or babble, and receive a caring response from an adult in return, they are forming and strengthening neural connections related to communication and social skills.
-These interactions are known as “serve and return” interactions, and are critical for development.
-Interactive relationships between parents and their babies are not only expected, but are also essential to avoid developmental delays or a negative impact on future well-being.
-The quality of the baby’s environment and the availability of enriching experiences early on will be critical in determining the strength of his or her future brain architecture.
+When they cry or babble, and receive a caring response from an adult, they are forming and strengthening neural connections related to communication and social skills.
+These interactions are known as “serve and return” interactions and are critical for development.
+Interactive relationships between parents and their kids are not only expected but are also essential to avoid developmental delays or a negative impact on their future well-being.
+The quality of the child’s environment and the availability of enriching experiences early on will be critical in determining the strength of their future brain architecture.

 As shown above, the best way to boost language development is for parents and caregivers to focus on verbal interactions.
-Parents should try to talk to their babies as frequently as possible —the sooner they start, the better!
-Parents should try to fit conversations into daily activities (whatever the activity may be, it can be explained out loud to the baby!).
-By increasing parental verbal engagement, the potential to change the course of their little one’s vocabulary growth, language development, and future reading skills is very high.
+Try to talk to your little one as frequently as possible —the sooner you start, the better!
+Also, you can try to fit conversations into daily activities (whatever the activity may be, it can be explained out loud to your child!).
+Remember, by increasing verbal interactions and parental engagement, the potential to change the course of your little one’s vocabulary acquisition, language development, and future reading skills is very high!